 Twitter really helped get those clicks for me and I can show you how simple it was for me to grow a Twitter audience in my niche here.
 I had no prior Twitter experience and started with zero followers.

 I only see brands offered to me in the motherhood niche because of how I filled out my Linqia profile.
-But so far I’ve seen offers for:
+So far I’ve seen offers for:

 - Libman cleaning supplies

 - Babybell Cheese

 Pros and Cons for Linqia campaigns

 - Overall, I was STOKED to get a free car seat!
 That alone made this campaign worth it to me, so clicks were actually just a bonus!
 I would say if the product is something you need or would buy anyway, then it is worth it just for that.

 - You get reimbursed a set amount to buy the product.
 It’s always more than needed.
 Like $15 product budget to buy a bag of goldfish, or $25 product budget to buy a $10 mop.